Typical mortgage interview questions that lenders ask

 As buying a home is likely the biggest purchase you’ll make, a lender will want to ensure they’re making a sound financial decision.
 Part of this process involves a detailed mortgage interview, where the lender will assess your suitability.

 If the idea of having a mortgage interview sounds a little scary, don’t worry as it’s a standard process that can easily be prepared for.
-Again the purpose is to ensure you can afford the mortgage, verify the source of your mortgage deposit and confirm your identity.
+Again the purpose is to guarantee you can afford the mortgage, verify the source of your mortgage deposit and confirm your identity.